Join us on Facebook and a sometimes used email list to follow all updates and notices!

 NEW COURSE IN 2014 DUE TO ROUTE/TRAIL/ACCESS ISSUES.

-9th Annual Crested Butte Classic as hosted by Dave Ochs!
+10th Annual Crested Butte Classic as hosted by Dave Ochs!

+No more than 74 people allowed for this event!
+This is intended to be NON-COMMERCIAL, Recreational-Use Activities that are held on parts of USFS lands in compliance with USFS Special Use Rules and Regulations.
 Please make sure to read all rules for this.
 This is fully unsupported and you will need to be self-sufficient in order to complete this.
 The rules are located HERE.

-Hang out at the Brick Oven Pizza for post party celebration!**
+Hang out at the Brick Oven Pizza for post party celebration!

 What: Singletrack, high elevation, back country self supported endurance epic.

 Start: 6:00AM start/sign-in/meeting with 6:40 meeting with 6:50 roll out, at the Post Office Parking Lot adjacent to the Brick Oven Pizzeria.
 Sign-in here after each Loop.

 Finish: Parking lot adjacent to Brick Oven Pizzeria & Pub (223 Elk Ave, Crested Butte, CO) , and remember to sign in after each loop!

 Special Note: We won’t be at the Brick Oven this year, but at the Post Office parking lot, that shares the Brick.
 However the post party will be at the Brick Oven!!
 That way, we are a bit out of the Brick’s hair on a busy weekend, but still near the Brick for excellent beer and pizza.
 Also you may park at the Chamber of Commerce as in years past.
 Riders can park anywhere else in town that is legal, and we’ll have to meet at the PO Parking lot to start.